awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-cloudwatchmetrics.md

 Amazon Elasticsearch Service provides the following metrics for each instance in a domain\.
 Amazon ES also aggregates these instance metrics to provide insight into overall cluster health\.
 You can verify this behavior using the **Data samples** statistic in the console\.
 Note that each metric in the following table has relevant statistics for the node *and* the cluster\.

 **Important**
 Different versions of Elasticsearch use different thread pools to process calls to the `_index` API\.
 Elasticsearch 1\.5 and 2\.3 use the index thread pool\.
 Elasticsearch 5\.*x*, 6\.0, and 6\.2 use the bulk thread pool\.
 6\.3 and later use the write thread pool\.
 Currently, the Amazon ES console doesn't include a graph for the bulk thread pool\.
+Use `GET _cluster/settings?include_defaults=true` to check thread pool and queue sizes for your cluster\.

 | Metric | Description |